NJIT-CS490-SP21/Tic-Tac-Toe/README.md

     pip install -r requirements.txt

     # Run "echo "DANGEROUSLY_DISABLE_HOST_CHECK=true" > .env.development.local" in the project directory

 ## Run Application
 1. Run command in terminal (in your project directory): `python app.py`
 2. Run command in another terminal, `cd` into the project directory, and run `npm run start`
 3. Preview web page in browser '/'

+## Known problems
+- Users do not know what error they are making if they do not follow the rules.
+Ideas about the solution is in the future enhancement section below

 ## Future Features
 - Prevent user from logging in if username input is empty.
 I will do conditional checking in the onClick function for the Login Button and have an alert displayed on the screen if the input is empty